mukiwito/Pedotan-CC/README.md

 ## Deployment
 **PEDOTAN APIs are deployed on Google Cloud Platform Compute Engine.**
-Here are the detailed specification of  the compute engine used for deployment.
+Here is the detailed specification of  the compute engine used for deployment.

 | Item | Specification |
 |:-----:|:------------:|